wonday/python-oauth2/README.md

 # History

+This code forked from [joestump/python-oauth2](https://github.com/joestump/python-oauth2) and add sha256 support.
 This code was originally forked from [Leah Culver and Andy Smith's oauth.py code](http://github.com/leah/python-oauth/).
 Some of the tests come from a [fork by Vic Fryzel](http://github.com/shellsage/python-oauth), while a revamped Request class and more tests were merged in from [Mark Paschal's fork](http://github.com/markpasc/python-oauth).
 A number of notable differences exist between this code and its forefathers:

 * 100% unit test coverage.